How to start creating frames with CLT Panels solution in Revit

 Step 1: Load families

 Choose the sample families to be loaded into the current project.
-Wood Framing CLT provides sample Metric and Imperial families for creating frames with connections common for CLT structures, tag families, and sample schedules.
+CLT Panels comes with sample Metric and Imperial families for creating frames with connections common for CLT structures, tag families, and sample schedules.

 software UI